Zdena Studenková: Controversies

-Studenková doubled down on her negative comments regarding the Roma in 2012, after the Krásna Hôrka Castle was destroyed in a fire caused by two young Roma boys who attempted to lit a cigarette and accidentally set dry grass around the castle on fire.
+Studenková doubled down on her negative comments regarding the Roma in 2012, after the Krásna Hôrka Castle was destroyed in a fire caused by two young Roma boys who attempted to light a cigarette and accidentally set dry grass around the castle on fire.
 In an interview with Život magazine, Studenková asserted that "the Roma question" would be solved if the same laws applied to both white and Romani people, before continuing: "How come they burned down Krásna Hôrka and you see none of them there ?
 Why didn't march there the whole village of those who have nothing to do and don't work eight hours a day, and then: You want social benefits ?
 Did you work for it ?
 Here you go !
 They burned down a historic landmark of incalculable value, brats !
 Fuckers are destroying our property, how come they're invincible ?"
 She also criticized the Christian Democratic Movement (KDH) party's pro-life politics in the same interview, saying "why don't each of them have ten gypsy children adopted ?".

 In 2011, Studenková criticized the success of Turkish soap opera Binbir Gece in Slovakia, stating "I don't know if anybody realizes this, but this is another way we let the muslim world into our homes.
 In Arab states, they would never broadcast our soap operas".
 Her comments were branded islamophobic and racist by media.